Skip to main content

 • Similar names in the same directory.

 Enter the file name that the multiple files have in common and add an * (asterisk) to substitute all subsequent characters or a ? to substitute 1 character.
-Include the file extension that is common to all files when you specify the file names.
+Include the common file extension when specifying the file names.

 Example 1

-This path brings in every .csv file in the data\datafiles directory with a file name that begins with ABCD.
+This path includes every .csv file in the data\datafiles directory with a file name that begins with ABCD.

 data\datafiles\ABCD*.csv